 Each child is placed into one of three categories depending on the level of dental health and a letter sent to their parents.

-- Letter A (High Risk) – severe decay and should seek immediate dental care; or
+- Letter A (High Risk) – on account of severe decay or abscess, should arrange to see the dentist as soon as possible; or

-- Letter B (Medium Risk) – some decay experience and should seek dental care in the near future; or
+- Letter B (Medium Risk) – on account of evidence of current or previous decay, should arrange to see the dentist in the near future; or